djvill/APLS/doc/how-to-use/view-transcript.md

 As you can see, the tooltip for _okay_ includes `[2]` followed by two separate annotations (`05 'k1`), while the tooltip for _just_ includes only one label (`'_Vst`).

-Vertical peers are harder to see at a glance than horizontal peers.
+Vertical peers are a little harder to see at a glance than horizontal peers.
-There aren't visual cues that <span class="layer">dictionary_phonemes</span> allows vertical peers, or that _a_, _as_, and _an_ have vertical peers for <span class="layer">dictionary_phonemes</span>, but none of the other words.
+Among these 4 layers, only <span class="layer">dictionary_phonemes</span> allows vertical peers;
+there aren't visual cues to this fact in the transcript body, although there are in the layer picker (see [below](#icons)).

+In addition, not all words have vertical peers for <span class="layer">dictionary_phonemes</span> in this utterance.
+To find out which annotations have vertical peers, you can click the button {% include labbcat-icon.html src="vertical-peers-underline.svg" %}{:.bordered-icon.deselected} in the layer picker.
+As discussed [below](#underlining-annotations-that-have-vertical-peers), this causes underlines to appear under these annotations:

+{% include screengrab.html src="transcript/peers-underline.png" %}

-To find this out, you can hover over the word's <span class="layer">dictionary_phonemes</span> annotation, which makes vertical peers pop up above the annotation (if any for that word) and also shows a [tooltip](#annotation-tooltips):
+In addition, you can hover over the word's <span class="layer">dictionary_phonemes</span> annotation, which makes vertical peers pop up above the annotation (if any for that word) and also shows a [tooltip](#annotation-tooltips):

 {% include screengrab.html src="transcript/peers-tooltip-vert.png" %}